yash-suryarao/DevOps-Notes/2-GitHub.md

 ## 1. What is Git?
 => Git is a free open source distributed version control system widely used for tracking changes in source code during software development.
-It allows multiple developers to work on the same project simultaneously, keeping track of every individual contribution. <br><br>
+It allows multiple developers to work on the same project simultaneously, keeping track of every individual contribution. <br>

-#### It is used for:
+### It is used for:
 1. Tracking code changes <br>
 2. Tracking who made changes <br>
 3. Coding collaboration